-Pet rats come in a vary of colours and breeds.
+Pet rats come in a vary of colors and breeds.
 Currently, there are over 70 recognized rat breeds.

 The main recognize breeds of rats are:

 Tailness (Manx) – No tail or may still have a small furry stub or very small tail.

-Dumbo – Again as the name implies it is normally slightly bigger than other rat breeds and their ears are little bit bigger and rounder and are situated a little bit lower than other rat ears.
+Dumbo – Again as the name implies it is normally slightly bigger than other rat breeds and their ears are a little bit bigger and rounder and are situated a little bit lower than other rat ears.
 This breed can also come in a vary of colors.

 Other Rat breeds varieties:

-Marked -This breed comes in normally two colours that form a set pattern.
-The National Fancy Rat Society has recognised 12 marked varieties.
-One example of a marked Rat breed is Capped – Mostly white with colour on its head only.
+Marked -This breed comes in normally two colors that form a set pattern.
+The National Fancy Rat Society has recognized 12 marked varieties.
+One example of a marked Rat breed is Capped – Mostly white with color on its head only.

 Other marked varieties are Berkshire, Badger, Hooked, Irish, Variegated, Essex, Blazed Essex, Chinchilla, Squirrel, Roan, and Striped Roan.

-Self Varieties – These breeds tend to be of one colour.
+Self Varieties – These breeds tend to be of one color.
 For example, Pink Eyed White – White color rat with pink eyes.
 Other Self Varieties are Champagne, Buff, Platinum, Quicksilver, British Blue, Black, Chocolate, Mink and Ivory.

 Other breeds that I would like to mention are:

-Siamese – very similar to the Siamese cat colouring.
+Siamese – very similar to the Siamese cat coloring.

 Rex – Evenly curled dense coat.
 Plus, will have curly whiskers.

 Reminder Rats can come in a vary of colors.
 Personally, I like the Ivory rat breed.